 The Anglophone and Francophone regional divide – a consequence of British and French colonization in Africa (Firmin-Sellers, 2000) has received scant attention, despite each coloniser’s legacy still permeating their former colony's accounting, and their continuing involvement in their former colonies’ economy.
-Research on accounting in Africa tends to be on either Anglophone or Francophone countries (Elad, 2015; Iyoha and Oyerinde, 2010; Wynne and Lawrence, 2012), with relatively little on Francophone countries.
-Thus, there is little appreciation of how accounting, particularly by governments, differs across both regions post-independence; and how their different colonial and post-colonial histories, IFIs and their former colonial masters continue to shape it.
+Research on accounting in Africa tends is either on Anglophone or Francophone countries (Elad, 2015; Iyoha and Oyerinde, 2010; Wynne and Lawrence, 2012), with little on Francophone countries.
+Thus, there is little appreciation of how accounting, particularly by governments, differs across both regions; and how their different colonial and post-colonial histories, IFIs and their former colonial masters continue to shape it.
 Hence this critical, comparative, and more holistic inquiry into who promulgates what forms of government accounting in an Anglophone and a Francophone country, why it often fails to achieve its promised social, economic and political benefits, and the consequences (Akakpo, 2009; Andrews, 2013).

 The research draws on Lassou and Hopper’s (2016) study of a landmark government accounting reform in a Francophone country – a response to WB structural adjustment programmes’ (SAP) conditions demanding improved governance and accountability for public monies.
-They trace how a complex network of relations between external and indigenous actors, particularly political leaders and agents of France, impinged on the reform.
+They trace how a network of relations between external and indigenous actors, particularly political leaders and agents of France, impinged on the reform.
 Despite formal political independence and sovereignty of the once colony, France still exerted much control over its political and economic institutions (Agbohou, 2012; Joseph, 1976), including government accounting.
-If this primarily served the commercial and economic interests of French institutions it is deemed to constitute neo-colonialism (Harris, 1975; Rao, 2000) – a subtler form of dominance than colonialism.
-Here the sovereignty of once colonised nations is recognised but former colonisers (with other rich countries) retain their influence (Nkrumah, 1965).
+If this primarily served the commercial and economic interests of French institutions it constitutes neo-colonialism (Harris, 1975; Rao, 2000) – a subtler form of dominance than colonialism.
+Here the sovereignty of once colonised nations is recognised but former colonisers (with other rich countries) retain influence (Nkrumah, 1965).
 Their aid can leave “unchanged, or strengthened, the infrastructure required for efficient neo-colonial exploitation.”
-(Blaut, 1973: 23).
-According to Verschave (1998: 304) this leaves: “post-colonial Africa … facing … difficulties to reconstruct its own political, economic and social architecture.”
+(Blaut, 1973: 23), which leaves: “post-colonial Africa … facing … difficulties to reconstruct its own political, economic and social architecture”(Verschave, 1998: 304).
 However, the influence of IFIs and former colonial powers may vary across regions (Hopper at al., 2017).
 For example, the WB and IMF were instrumental in encouraging Anglophone African countries to adopt Anglo-Saxon IASs (Graham and Annisette, 2012; Wynne and Lawrence, 2012) but were less successful in the Francophone region (Elad, 2015), which raises the question of why?